Paul-J-Company/Systems-Design/Systems-Design-AI.md

 ## System Design AI
+I recommend viewing the corresponding [YouTube Playlist]() for this page.<br>
+You can also jump down to the end of this page to review the [Additional Resources](https://github.com/Paul-J-Company/Systems-Design/edit/main/Systems-Design-AI.md#additional-resources) section.<br>

 ### AI and Platform Engineering
 AI, especially LLMs, are designed to take in an enormous amount<br>